scalar-labs/helm-charts/docs/getting-started-scalardb.md

    kube-system   kube-scheduler-minikube            1/1     Running   27              3m38s
    kube-system   storage-provisioner                1/1     Running   1 (2m56s ago)   3m37s
    ```
-   If the minikube started properly, you can see the some pods in the kube-system namespace are `Running`.
+   If the minikube started properly, you can see some pods in the kube-system namespace are `Running`.

 ## Step 3.
 Start Cassandra container

-In this guide, we use Apache Cassandra as a backend storage of Scalar DB Server.
-Also, to allow Scalar DB Server (Pod on minikube) and Cassandra container communicate, we will run the Cassandra container on the same Docker Network as minikube container.
+In this guide, we use Apache Cassandra as backend storage of Scalar DB Server, it will be started on the same network of Scalar DB Server (Pod on minikube) to enable proper communication.

 1. Start Cassandra container on the Docker Network `minikube`.
    ```console
    $ docker run --name cassandra-scalardb --network minikube -d cassandra:3.11
    ```
    * Note:
-       * The Docker Network `minikube` was created by `minikube start --driver=docker` command that we ran in the Step 2.
+       * The Docker Network `minikube` was created by `minikube start --driver=docker` command that we ran in Step 2.
        * You can see the Cassandra version (tag) that we can specify (supported by Scalar DB) in [this document](https://github.com/scalar-labs/scalardb/blob/master/docs/scalardb-supported-databases.md).
-       * If you want to create schema for Scalar DB by running Schema Loader from localhost, you need expose container's 9042 port as a `127.0.0.1:9042` like the following.
+       * If you want to create a schema for Scalar DB by running Schema Loader from localhost, you need to expose the container's 9042 port as follows.
          ```console
          $ docker run --name cassandra-scalardb --network minikube -p 127.0.0.1:9042:9042 -d cassandra:3.11
          ```